jozefg/drafts/constructivism.md

 true.
 Here the truthfulness of a proposition really means that the corresponding type can be occupied by a program!

-I don't want to spend the rest of this post discussing just this idea of types-as-props, so I refer you to these blog posts if you're not already familiar

- - TODO FILL OUT LINKS

-Now, onto why this logic is constructive.
+Now, onto why this logic we get is constructive.
 Recall our two conditions for a logic being constructive, first is that if `∃x.
 A(x)` is provable then there's a specific `t` where `A(t)` is provable.

-Under the Curry Howard isomorphism, ∃ is mapped to existantial types (I wonder how that got its name :).
+Under the Curry Howard isomorphism, ∃ is mapped to existential types (I wonder how that got its name :).
 That means that a proof of `∃x.
 A(x)` is something like